+- Help your child feel special and appreciated.
 One of the main factors shown to contribute to a child becoming resilient is the presence of at least one adult who helps the child feel special and appreciated.
-Spending one-on-one time with a child each week helps them feel loved and gives them an opportunity to relax and display his/her strengths.
+Spending one-on-one time with a child each week helps them feel loved and gives them an opportunity to relax and display their strengths.

-See the world through the student’s eyes.
-If the student is having difficulty with learning, it is best to show that you know they are having difficulty, to cast the difficulty into a problem to be solved and to work together to think about possible solutions.
+- Be an empathetic parent.
+See the world through your child’s eyes.
+If your child is having difficulty with learning, it is best to show that you know they are having difficulty, to cast the difficulty into a problem to be solved and to work together to think about possible solutions.

-Providing choices minimises the likelihood of a power struggle arising but also gives the student a sense of control over their own life when for much of the time they may feel they have little control.
+- Provide choices for your child.
+Providing choices minimises the possibility of conflict but also gives your child a sense of control over their own life when for much of the time they may feel they have little control.

-Often students with a learning disability view themselves in a negative way, particularly in relation to school.
-Making a list of a student’s areas of strength and finding ways to reinforce and acknowledge them is important.
-A sense of accomplishment and pride gives students the confidence to persevere in the face of challenges.
+- Highlight your child’s strengths.
+Often children with a learning disability view themselves in a negative way, particularly in relation to school.
+Making a list of your child’s areas of strength and finding ways to reinforce and acknowledge them is important.
+A sense of accomplishment and pride gives children the confidence to persevere in the face of challenges.

-Children are born to think ‘we’ and to want to help others.
+- Provide children with opportunities to help.
+Evidence suggests that helping others has a positive impact on mental health.
 Providing opportunities for children to contribute in the home or in school communicates to them that they have something to offer their world.
 It can also be a good way to display a child’s areas of strength.

-Often students with learning disabilities have misconceptions about their learning problems that only add to their distress and negative view of themselves.
+- Help your child understand the nature of their learning disability.
+Often children with learning disabilities have misconceptions about their learning problems that only add to their distress and negative view of themselves.
 Having realistic information about their learning disability and their strengths and difficulties helps them feel that things can be done to help the situation.